The Gauss map for bielliptic Prym varieties: Introduction

 attaches to a smooth point $x\in \Theta_{\mathrm{sm}}$ its tangent space translated to the origin, viewed as a hyperplane in $T_0 A$.
 Here $\tau_x:A\to A$ is the translation by $x$.
 The Gauss map has many fascinating properties: For instance, it is generically finite if and only if $(A,\Theta)$ is indecomposable as a ppav \cite[Sec.
 4.4]{Birkenhake2004}.
-Thus, it makes sense to compute its generic degree.
-This topic got renewed attention in a recent paper by Codogni, Grushevski and Sernesi \cite{Gru17}.
-In this paper, the authors completely describe the possible Gauss degrees on $\mathcal{A}_4$ and raise the question of describing the Gauss degree on $\mathcal{A}_5$ using the surjectivity of the Prym map.
-The results of our paper almost completely answer this question.
-More generally, we compute the degree of the Gauss map on the locus of bielliptic Pryms, in all dimensions.
-To proceed, let us introduce some notations.
-The Andreotti-Mayer loci are defined by
+Thus, it is interesting to compute its generic degree.
+This degree was unknown until now beyond a few cases: \begin{itemize} \item For smooth theta divisors of $g$-dimensional ppav's the degree is $g!$. \item For non-hyperelliptic (resp. hyperelliptic) Jacobians of smooth genus $g$ curves the degree is $b_{g-1}\coloneqq \binom{2g-2}{g-1}$ (resp. $2^{g-1}$) \cite[247]{arbarello}. \item For a general Prym variety the degree is $D(g+1)+2^{g-2}$, where $D(g)$ is the degree of the variety of all quadrics of rank $\leq 3$ in $\PP^{g-1}$ \cite{Verra98}. \item For the intermediate Jacobian of a cubic threefold the degree is $72$ \cite{ClemensGriffiths1972IJCubicThree}. \item Recently, we computed the Gauss degree on a general ppav of some of the irreducible components of the Andreotti-Mayer loci \cite{podelski2023GaussArt} (see \ref{Equ: Intro: Gauss degree on Agt}). \end{itemize} Denote by $\BE_g\subset \mathcal{A}_g$ the locus of \emph{bielliptic Prym varieties}, i.e. the closure in $\mathcal{A}_g$ of the set of Prym varieties arising from étale double covers of bielliptic curves.
+Our main result is the complete description of the Gauss degree on $\BE_g$.
+For $g\geq 5$, the locus $\BE_g$ has $\lfloor g/2 \rfloor+1$ irreducible components denoted by $\EE_{g,0},\dots,\EE_{g,\lfloor g/2 \rfloor}$.
+For $0\leq t \leq g/2$, we define open subsets of $\EE_{g,t}'\subset \EE_{g,t}$ (Definition \ref{Def of Egt prime}), such that we have the following: \begin{maintheorem}[\ref{Thm: degree Gauss Map on Egt, in general} and \ref{Prop: Gauss degree on Egt'}] For $0\leq t \leq g/2$ and $(P,\Xi)=\mathrm{Prym}(\tilde{C}/C)\in \EE'_{g,t}$, we have